8uddishh/Highland-Rx/highland-rx-examples/operators/defaultIfEmpty.md

 # defaultIfEmpty
 ### signature: defaultIfEmpty(defaultValue: any): Observable
-Emit given value if nothing is emitted before completion.
+> Emits a given value if the source Observable completes without emitting any next value, otherwise mirrors the source Observable.

 # Examples
 ## Example 1: Default for empty value